alzox/alzox/README.md

 This is probably a really insufficient explanation, but google is a good friend and the documentation for discord.py is [here](https://discordpy-reborn.readthedocs.io/en/latest/index.html).

+There are some pre-specified functions that you can implement with @bot.event like on_ready or on_command_error.

 ## running on start-up

 To have your bot running while your computer is on everytime you can configure it to run on start-up.
 All it requires is you have set your DISCORD_TOKEN globally.